 Show evidence of diagonal & horizontal strokes to join.

-This half term we welcome back Music lessons!
-Mrs Edwards will be teaching children about pitch, tempo, dynamics and rhythm.
+Mrs Edwards will be teaching children music every Tuesday.
+This half term, she will focus on pitch, tempo, dynamics and rhythm.

 The focus will be 'Vocal Control-Singing'

 Pitching accurately.
 Dynamics-loud/quiet.
 Tempo –fast/slow-respond to leader’s direction/visual symbols.
 Crescendo /Dimuendo/pause ‘Rain, Rain Go Away’ https://www.youtube.com/watch?v=LFrKYjrIDs8